3330 North Milwaukee Avenue Chicago, Illinois 60641

 Membership of various levels is open to all individuals with a Doctor

-of Naprapathy (D.N.) degree and/or a state license to practice Naprapathy, along with very special rates for Naprapathic students and interns, members of the general public and/or allied professionals who wish to support the Naprapathic profession.
-Joining the A.N.A. automatically makes you eligible for membership in an approved state organization.
+of Naprapathy (D.N.) degree and/or a state license to practice Naprapathy, along with special rates for Naprapathic students and interns, and Diplomates of Naprapathy from unlicensed states, and/or allied professionals who wish to support the Naprapathic profession.

-Naprapathic Medicine is a specialized system of health care that employs hands-on manual
+Naprapathic Medicine is a specialized system of health care founded by Dr. Oakley Smith, DC, DN in 1907 that employs hands-on manual

-medicine, nutritional counseling and a wide varienty of therapeutic modalities.
+medicine, nutritional counseling and a wide variety of therapeutic modalities.
 Naprapathy focuses on

-conditions caused by contracted, injured, spasmed, bruised, and/or otherwise impaired myofascial and connective tissue.
+conditions caused by contracted, injured, spasmed, bruised, and/or otherwise affected myofascial and connective tissue.

 column and spinal cord, it envelopes muscles, organs, joints and all of the articulations of the body.

-This specialized tissue includes ligaments, tendons, fascia, inter-vertebral discs, and cartilage of which all can develop into a pathologic condition in need of treatment.
-Naprapaths have a very unique and healthful way to address these problems.
+This unique gel-like tissue includes ligaments, tendons, fascia, inter-vertebral discs, and cartilage of which all can develop into a pathologic condition which responds well to Naprapathic intervention.
+Naprapaths have a very specialized and holistic approach to address connective tissue problems.

 Connective tissue conditions treated by Naprapathic care can be characterized